HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     `funders` is preferred over `the_funders` because the grammatical determiner (`the`) does not improve clarity.

-1. Field names should be plural if their values are arrays.:
+1. Field names should be plural if their values are arrays.

     Example